Free Rush Hour Concerts in London

 To be the first to hear about upcoming Rush Hour concerts, sign up to our free eNewsletter here.

 This year we’re thrilled to be collaborating with an array of internationally acclaimed guest artists and partners.
-Particular highlights include:
+Highlights still to come include:

 Thursday 26 May | 6.00pm

 Thursday 9 June | 6.00pm

 Internationally acclaimed jazz virtuoso Guy Barker, who’s CV includes projects with Paloma Faith, Quincy Jones, Frank Sinatra, Sting and countless others, joins us to conduct his own composition A Soho Symphony.

 Thursday 30 June | 6.00pm

 Southbank Sinfonia in action in a free Rush Hour concert in 2014: